-A SENIOR Nissan boss today blasted Brexit ‘uncertainty’ as he confirmed that the company had scrapped plans to build the X-Trail 4×4 at its Sunderland plant.
+A SENIOR Nissan boss today blasted Brexit ‘uncertainty’ as he confirmed the company had scrapped plans to build the next generation of the X-Trail 4×4 at its Sunderland plant.

 As reported by Car Dealer yesterday, it was understood that the X-Trail would not now be built on Wearside, despite an assurance by the Japanese manufacturer in October 2016 that it would do so.

 Nissan was believed to be confirming the move cancelling plans to build the new version of the SUV tomorrow, but instead Gianluca de Ficchy, the Japanese firm’s Europe chairman, said today that the U-turn had been taken for ‘business reasons’ affected by rules on diesel engines and reduced sales.

 The announcement that the X-Trail would be built in Japan was made in a letter to staff that followed a day of political rows between Brexit supporters and opponents over the reason for one of Wearside’s largest employers reneging on a 2016 decision to build the car there.

 In the letter, de Ficchy said: ‘Today’s announcement will be interpreted by a lot of people as a decision related to Brexit.